pnetwork-association/ptokens-router/README.md

   cli.js addVaultAddress <deployedAddress> <chainId> <ethAddress>

 ❍ Commands:
-  deployContract        ❍ Deploy the logic contract. verifyContract        ❍ Verify the logic contract. getAdmins             ❍ Get the admins of the contract at <deployedAddress>. removeVaultAddress    ❍ Removess vault address with <chainId> from <deployedAddress>.
+  deployRouterContract        ❍ Deploy the logic contract. verifyContract        ❍ Verify the logic contract. getAdmins             ❍ Get the admins of the contract at <deployedAddress>. removeVaultAddress    ❍ Removess vault address with <chainId> from <deployedAddress>.